Yehud (Persian province): Neo-Babylonian Empire v. Achaemenid Empire

-Although the Babylonians deported many Judeans and Jerusalem was left in ruins, a small but far from negligible population of Judeans continued to live in their native land during this period.
-The population of Persian-period Jerusalem has been estimated at 1,500 inhabitants.
+The Babylonians deported many Judeans and Jerusalem was left in ruins; a small but far from negligible population of Judeans continued to live in their native land during this period.
+Despite biblical descriptions of Jerusalem as a large walled city, archaeological evidence of Persian-period Jerusalem indicates it was a small, unfortified village covering an area of about 2 to 2.5 hectares in the City of David.
+Estimates for the population of Persian-period Jerusalem range between a few hundred to high estimates of 1,500-3,000 inhabitants.
+The low demographic estimates anchored in the archaeological evidence that reveal only small Persian period remains challenge traditional ideas about a massive return of exiles, as well as the dating and authorship of biblical texts.

 Jewish return to Zion

-The Edict of Cyrus, issued by the Achaemenid emperor Cyrus the Great shortly after the fall of Babylon, was a royal proclamation by which he ended the Babylonian captivity.
-In the Hebrew Bible, this decree is accredited as having enabled the return to Zion—an event in which the exiled populace of Judah returned to their homeland after it had been restructured as a self-governing Jewish province within the Achaemenid Empire.
+The Edict of Cyrus, issued by the Achaemenid emperor, Cyrus the Great, shortly after the fall of Babylon, was the Persian King’s royal proclamation by which he ended the Babylonian captivity of the Jews.
+In the Hebrew Bible, this decree is accredited as having enabled the exiled Israelites’ return to Zion—an event in which the captive populace of Judah returned to their ancestral homeland in Judea, restructured as a self-governing Jewish province within the Achaemenid Empire.
 To replace Solomon's Temple, work began on the Second Temple after the region was conquered by the Persians.
-By the late sixth century BC, the temple in Jerusalem had been restored, and its body of worship, practice, and sacrificial cult had been re-established.
+By the late sixth century BC, the temple in Jerusalem had been restored, and its body of worship, practice, and sacrificial offerings had been re-established.